Elton Motello

 Elton Motello were an English punk rock and new wave band.

 Elton Motello is both the moniker of Alan Ward, the lead singer and songwriter, and the name of the band itself.
 Alan Ward was formerly a member of the glam punk band Bastard along with Damned guitarist Brian James, Dez Lover, future Raxola frontman Yves Kengen on bass, and drummer Nobby Goff.

 Ward then recruited a new set of musicians who became the band Elton Motello: Peter Goff (guitar), Willie Change (bass), and Nobby Goff (drums), with Ward himself (as Elton Motello) on vocals and percussion.
-This is the line-up listed on their debut album Victim of Time, which also featured guest appearances from former Pretty Things and Pink Fairies drummer John "Twink" Alder, Tony Boast (guitar), and Mike Butcher (as Jet Staxx), who had played guitar on the single version of "Jet Boy, Jet Girl".
+This is the line-up listed on their debut album Victim of Time, which also featured guest appearances from former The Pretty Things and Pink Fairies drummer John "Twink" Alder, Tony Boast (guitar), and Mike Butcher (as Jet Staxx), who had played guitar on the single version of "Jet Boy, Jet Girl".

 Ward/Motello returned in 1980 with a second album, Pop Art, now backed by Butcher, Andrew Goldberg, J.P.
 Martins, and Walter Mets.
 Two singles followed towards the end of the year, after which the band split up.